 - Feedback from funders and trustees

-We’ve also been very fortunate to have had two pieces of research carried out about Star Wards’ impact.
+We were also fortunate to have two pieces of research carried out about Star Wards’ impact during our time as a charity.
 Prof Alan Simpson at City University carried out the members’ survey in 2010 which is available in full from our website.
 Key results include:

 - Improvements in staff morale, patient satisfaction and quality of care, less boredom and improvements in ward atmosphere and environment.
 A wide range of creative, innovative initiatives and new facilities have been introduced.

 - Reduction in aggression on the ward was reported by 71%

 - An increase in patient-focused activities on 83% of the wards, with over a third reporting a ‘big’ or ‘massive’ difference

 Philip Kemp and colleagues at South Bank University worked with North East London Foundation Trust to evaluate the impact of introducing both Productive Ward and Star Wards.
 Their article How to turn innovations into everyday practice was published in the October 2011 edition of Mental Health Practice and outlines some incredible achievements by NELFT eg:

 The number of recorded incidents fell from an average of 30 per month during the first three months of the first year to an average of 13 per month during the last three months.
 And the average length of stay declined from 25.5 days to 20.3 days.
 Other remarkable service improvements included:

 - new group activities were developed in consultation with service users eg carer support, health and wellbeing, and ‘hearing voices’, and a comprehensive programme of group activities now takes place on each ward.

 - the development of a ward library, a gardening group and a ward-based internet café, and the running of regular movie nights.

 - offered more information when they arrived on the wards